Karan19sukhija/Node_Passport_Authentication/README.md

         to the application
         ![Alt text](/screenshots/Output_10.png?raw=true "Working of Web Sockets")

-    11. Validation Part -4 ( Denial access of Dashboard b )
+    11. Validation Part -4 ( Denial access of Dashboard )

         The application will deny the access of the dashboard page without successfully loggging in to the application